St. Louis County Dog Bite Lawyer

 When a dog bites someone or causes other injuries, the owner may be liable to pay for the consequences.
 A St. Louis County dog bite lawyer could assist if you suffered injuries caused by a dog.
 A skilled injury attorney could determine whether you may be entitled to compensation and represent your interests throughout the claims process to help you achieve a fair outcome.

-Responsibilities of Dog Owners
+What Responsibilities Do Dog Owners Have?

 In St. Louis County, dogs may be prohibited from roaming at large and are required to be kept in a cage, building, or restrained on a leash.

 Dog owners may also be required to use reasonable care to prevent their dogs from causing harm to others, such as by jumping on them or knocking them over.
 A St. Louis County dog bite attorney could argue that failure to fulfill these responsibilities is proof that a dog owner was negligent and should be held liable for harm caused by their dog.

 Strict Liability Dog Bite Statute in St. Louis County

 According to Mo.
 Rev. Stat. §273.036, dog owners are held strictly liable when their dog bites someone “without provocation.”
 If someone is on public property or lawfully enters private property and suffers a dog bite, the owner of the dog is liable regardless of whether the owner has knowledge of a previous propensity to bite.
 This statute applies even if the dog bite occurs on the dog owner’s property.

 Since the statute only applies to those who are “lawfully” on property, a dog owner could argue that the person bitten was trespassing.
 A dog bite lawyer in St. Louis County could gather evidence to demonstrate lawful entry onto the property.